Beginning of the

 Background Information

-I grew up as an Air Force brat, having been born in Germany.
-My educational background includes oral schools and mainstream settings.
+I grew up as an Air Force brat born in Germany.
+My educational background includes both oral schools and mainstream settings.
 I graduated from Gallaudet University with bachelor's and master's degrees in social work.
-Shortly after graduating in 2000 and moving to Utah which is her husband, Duane's native state, I became an ADA Accessibility Advisor at Salt Lake Community College.
+Shortly after graduating in 2000 and moving to Utah, her husband Duane's native state, I became an ADA Accessibility Advisor at Salt Lake Community College.

-Since 2000, I have served on the Utah Interpreter Certification Advisory Board, JMS Utah Deaf Education and Literacy, Inc. Board, USDB Institutional Council/Advisory Council, Utah Deaf Education Core Group, Utah Association of the Deaf and DWS/DSDHH Task Force.
-As a parent of two Deaf children, Joshua and Danielle, I have been an advocate for Deaf Education in Utah.
+Since 2000, I have served on the Utah Interpreter Certification Advisory Board, the JMS Utah Deaf Education and Literacy, Inc. Board, the USDB Institutional Council/Advisory Council, the Utah Deaf Education Core Group, the Utah Association of the Deaf, and the DWS/DSDHH Task Force.
+As a parent of two Deaf children, Joshua and Danielle, I have advocated for Deaf Education in Utah.
 This has led to my involvement in numerous educational committees, including the 2009 USDB Legislative Task Force sponsored by the Utah State Office of Education.
-As representative of the Utah Association of the Deaf, I participated in the 2012 National Association of the Deaf’s first-ever Education Advocate Training Program.
+In addition, as a representative of the Utah Association of the Deaf, I participated in the 2012 National Association of the Deaf’s first-ever Education Advocate Training Program.

-My husband, Duane attended the Utah School for the Deaf (USD).
-So did his parents, sister, aunts, uncles, and great uncle.
-Because of declination of the USD in the 1980s due to oral and mainstreaming growth, Duane, as an 8th grader, transferred to the Idaho School for the Deaf where he could get a better education.
-Upon his graduation from Gallaudet University in 1999, he became a faculty member teaching ASL classes at Salt Lake Community College.
+My husband, Duane, attended the Utah School for the Deaf (USD).
+So did his parents, sister, aunts, uncles, and great-uncle.
+However, because of the declination of the USD in the 1980s due to oral and mainstreaming growth, Duane, as an 8th grader, transferred to the Idaho School for the Deaf, where he could get a better education.
+Upon graduating from Gallaudet University in 1999, he became a faculty member teaching Salt Lake Community College ASL classes.

-My husband, Duane attended the Utah School for the Deaf (USD).
-So did his parents, sister, aunts, uncles, and great uncle.
-Because of declination of the USD in the 1980s due to oral and mainstreaming growth, Duane, as an 8th grader, transferred to the Idaho School for the Deaf where he could get a better education.
-Upon his graduation from Gallaudet University in 1999, he became a faculty member teaching ASL classes at Salt Lake Community College.
+My husband, Duane, attended the Utah School for the Deaf (USD).
+So did his parents, sister, aunts, uncles, and great-uncle.
+However, because of the declination of the USD in the 1980s due to oral and mainstreaming growth, Duane, as an 8th grader, transferred to the Idaho School for the Deaf, where he could get a better education.
+Upon graduating from Gallaudet University in 1999, he became a faculty member teaching Salt Lake Community College ASL classes.

 "If we have no history, we have no future."